Spooky063/drupal/8/snippets/modules/request_validation/README.md

 # Request Validation

-> Validate an entity and create it by request object.
+> Validate a request object, validate it by multiple way and convert it to object/entity/...

 ## How it works

+### Request validation with Entity API

+I create a Drupal Entity from request data and I validate the data with Entity Validation API.

+### Request validation with Form API

+I create an object from request data and I validate the data with a Form hook_validate().

+### Request validation with Json Schema

+I only validate the data send from the request with an external library called justinrainbow/json-schema.

+### Request validation with Typed Data API

+I create a Drupal object from request data and I validate the data with Entity Validation API.

+## Want to try

 Launch your best tool to test request and put some informations.

-Here is some examples for entity:
+Here is some examples for **entity**:

+### Bad request

 ```
-Path: /request/create-entity
+Path: /validation/with-entityapi

 Body:
 {
   "name": ["bad"],
+  "status": ["1"],
   "slug": ["create-entity"],
   "content": ["lorem ipsum"]
 }